duckhitches/fyleTask/README.md

 ## My assumptions (for github users)
 Is that make sure the components imports are proper in app.module.ts, cause we might mistakenly add the standalone components in @NgModule, it can cause errors.
 To suppress unnecessary ts errors, you can check my tsconfig.json.
 If you are importing this project for playing around, dont make any change in tsconfig.json as I have already added enough warning suppressions.
 And also if you were to test appComponent, DO NOT MESS WITH TITLE or container or child module imports or html , It's a mess to solve.
 Or just import app-component, as soon as you create it or do testing after each unit component imports.
 To understand more about this project and improvements done, do visit my LinkedIn (through my GitHub profile) for more info.
+I refined this old project, made this all new changes based on past feedback/experience.
+Reminds me how far I have come.
+Hope you enjoy interacting with this project.

 ## HOSTED APPLICATION LINK OF FyleTask : [fyle-task](https://fyle-task-eshan-rust.vercel.app/)